enpifa-travelperk/recipe-post-exercise/README.md

 ## CONCERNS

-`/api/recipes/` is not showing the recipes once created, but `/api/recipes/1/` is showing the recipe with id 1
+`/api/recipes/` is not showing the recipes once created, but `/api/recipes/1/` is showing the recipe with id 1 (this happens in the browser)

-when updating a recipe with new ingredients, the new ingredients are created and shown on `/api/ingredients/` but the tests don't show them
+when updating a recipe with new ingredients, the new ingredients are created and shown on `/api/ingredients/` but the tests don't show them also not only the ingredients are updated, but also the name and description